Skilled instructors are the heart of any martial arts school.

-As instructor Mike puts it: "Your goal is to not be harmed.
+"Your goal is to not be harmed is one of Mike's core beliefs..
 The only way to achieve that goal is to immediately and definitively remove your opponent's ability to inflict harm upon you."

 As a business owner, he finds that martial arts not only reduces his stress levels, but also gives him a sense of balance in his life.

 Zak has been at the academy for 6 years now and has grown to be an excellent instructor!
 He is one of our 9 black belts.
-He began training in 2013 and achieved his black belt in a record time of 5 years.
+Zak began training in 2013 and achieved his black belt in a record time of 5 years.
 He primarily teaches the tiny tots (ages 3 & 4) and kids classes (ages 4 to 9 & ages 9 to 13).
-On occasion he also teaches some of the adults classes in Shaolin Kung Fu, Escrima, and Self Defense.
+On occasion, he also teaches some of the adult classes in Shaolin Kung Fu, Escrima, and Self Defense.
 He is also a NASM Certified Personal Trainer.
 He excels at working with kids due to his patience and calm demeanor.
-For him, Kung Fu is a way of life that goes beyond even self defense or exercise.
+For him, Kung Fu is a way of life that goes beyond even self-defense or exercise.